Dr. Torsten TrimbornInstitut für Geometrie und Praktische Mathematik

 - Monte Carlo Methods

-- T. Trimborn, L. Pareschi, M. Frank, Portfolio Optimization and Model Predictive Control: A Kinetic Approach, to appear in Discrete Cont.
+- T. Trimborn, L. Pareschi, M. Frank, Portfolio Optimization and Model Predictive Control: A Kinetic Approach, Vol. 24, Discrete Cont.
 Dyn.
 B, 2019

 - T. Trimborn, M. Frank, S. Martin, Mean Field Limit of a Behavioral Financial Market Models, Vol. 505, Physica A, 2018

-- M. Beikirch, S. Cramer, M. Frank, P. Otte, E. Pabich, T. Trimborn, Robust Mathematical Formulation and Implementation of Agent-Based Computational Economic Market Models, Preprint, 2019
+- M. Beikirch, S. Cramer, M. Frank, P. Otte, E. Pabich, T. Trimborn, Robust Mathematical Formulation of Agent-Based Computational Economic Market Models, Preprint, 2019

 - M. Beikirch, S. Cramer, M. Frank, P. Otte, E. Pabich, T. Trimborn, Simulation of Stylized Facts in Agent-Based Computational Economic Market Models, Preprint, 2018